d0tTino/DeepThought-ReThought/docs/ci.md

 # Continuous Integration

 This project uses GitHub Actions for its CI workflow.
-By default, jobs run on GitHub-hosted runners.
-If you want to use your own machine, you can register a self-hosted runner and update the workflow accordingly.
+Jobs run on a self-hosted runner for heavy tasks like linting and tests.
+Lightweight checks still use GitHub-hosted runners.
+Workflows are limited to the `main` and `develop` branches and old runs are cancelled automatically via GitHub's concurrency feature.

 ## Registering a Self-Hosted Runner